-India: Don't believe what numbers say but what investors do Global Economic Outlook, Q4 2015
+India: Don't believe what numbers say but what investors do has been added to your bookmarks.

 India seems to be riding the ebb and flow of economic activity.
 Growth has primarily been driven by consumption expenditure.
 Amid confusion over growth numbers, capital investment has lagged, with investors waiting to see enough change in economic activity before taking the plunge.